Frequently Asked Questions About Urban

-While The Urban School prefers that applicants submit SSAT scores, we also accept a number of other standardized tests widely used by other schools.
+While Urban School prefers that applicants submit SSAT scores, we also accept a number of other standardized tests widely used by other schools.
 These tests include, but are not limited to the High School Placement Test and the Independent School Entrance Exam.

 Although it is not a required part of the application process, we greatly value the opportunity to speak with students individually and hope you will choose to schedule an interview with an Admissions staff member.
 Following submission of the online Parent/Guardian Form and the non-refundable $100 application fee (waivers can be obtained by calling our office) in your Ravenna-Hub account, you will be able to choose a date and half-hour slot for an optional student interview, if space is still available.
 The number of available interview appointments is limited, thus we cannot guarantee that every interested student will be granted an interview.
 However, we will strive to accommodate as many students as possible on a first come, first served basis.
-Interview appointments are available on Monday, Tuesday, Wednesday and Thursday afternoons beginning mid-October and will run through mid-January.
+Interview appointments are available on Monday, Tuesday, Wednesday and Thursday afternoons beginning in October and will run through mid-January.

 All entering students will be assigned a MacBook Air for both school and home use.
 Students gain a wealth of learning, teaching and organizational benefits by having their own computer for use anytime, anywhere.
 This is an important step in helping students use computer technology as a natural tool of the learning process.